mfmceneaney/hipopy/docs/source/examples.rst

    file.close() # Can also use file.write()

-Extending Files
+Modifying Files
 ---------------
-To append banks to events in an existing file you must specify the type
+To add banks to events in an existing file use the ``hipofile.extend()`` function.
+Note that you **cannot** modify more events than already exist in the file.

 .. code-block:: python
    :emphasize-lines: 14